London College of Music

-London College of Music (LCM) is a music school in London, England.
+The London College of Music (LCM) is a music school in London, England.
 It is one of eight separate schools that make up the University of West London.

 History

-LCM was founded in 1887 and existed as an independent music conservatoire based at Great Marlborough Street in central London until 1991.
-The college then moved to Ealing and became part of the Polytechnic of West London (which became Thames Valley University and was renamed the University of West London in 2011).
+The London College of Music was founded in 1887 and existed as an independent music conservatoire based at Great Marlborough Street in central London, initially at no 5 and from 1895 at no 47, until 1991.
+The college then moved to Ealing and became part of the University of West London.

-In 1996 Thames Valley University created a School entitled London College of Music & Media, which encompassed LCM and a range of media-related subjects such as music technology, radio, journalism and other creative and digital arts.
-In 2005 LCMM was renamed the Faculty of the Arts, with music-related subjects administered by the Department of Music.
-Since March 2007 the music department has been operating once again under the title of London College of Music.
+Originally established as a Board of Examination, an independent commission for the assessment and certification of musical proficiency, the LCM expanded its activities early on by setting up an Educational Department, the leadership of which was entrusted to the British composer Alfred Caldicott in 1892.

-Former principals of London College of Music include William Lloyd Webber (the father of English composer and impresario of musical theatre Andrew Lloyd Webber and British cellist, conductor and music educator Julian Lloyd Webber), composer and pianist John McCabe and Professor Colin Lawson (who took up the posts of Dean of LCM and Pro Vice Chancellor of the University at Ealing in 2002, continuing there until his appointment as Director of the Royal College of Music in Kensington in 2005).
-LCM's Chair of Composition and Head of Research is Francis Pott, widely known in particular as a composer of sacred choral music and works for the organ.
+Former principals of the LCM include William Lloyd Webber (the father of composer Andrew Lloyd Webber and cellist and conductor Julian Lloyd Webber), John McCabe and Professor Colin Lawson (who held the post of Dean of LCM until his appointment as Director of the Royal College of Music in 2005).

+Composition Faculty

+A long-standing Chair of Composition and Head of Research was Francis Pott, widely known as a composer of sacred choral music.
 Past visiting professors at LCM have included Guy Woolfenden, Nick Ingman and (following his retirement from the role of Principal) John McCabe.

-A long-running and successful programme of weekly "Composers' Workshops" has included guest presentations by (among others) Stephen Montague, Jonathan Dove, Judith Weir, David Sawer, Judith Bingham, Deirdre Gribbin, Augusta Read Thomas, Param Vir, Philip Grange, Jonty Harrison, Camden Reeves, Nigel Hess, Francis Pott, Andrew Poppy and Simon Holt.
-Piano master classes have been presented by Martino Tirimo, John Lill, Howard Shelley and several other distinguished artists.
+A long-running programme of weekly "Composers' Workshops" has included guest presentations by (among others) Stephen Montague, Jonathan Dove, Judith Weir, David Sawer, Judith Bingham, Deirdre Gribbin, Augusta Read Thomas, Param Vir, Philip Grange, Jonty Harrison, Nigel Hess, Andrew Poppy and Simon Holt.

+Piano Department

+The department's historical faculty included the celebrated Chopin specialist John Vallier (1920–1991).
+Vallier’s own teacher, his aunt Mathilde Verne, was a pupil of Clara Schumann.
+Vallier’s distinct pedagogical lineage was directly carried forward at the college by his student, the acclaimed concert pianist and recording artist Raphael Terroni (1945–2012), who subsequently served as the institution's Head of Piano for fifteen years.
+This core teaching tradition has been historically augmented by a prestigious lineage of piano masterclasses presented by Martino Tirimo, John Lill, Howard Shelley, Malcolm Binns, and several other distinguished artists.

+Building upon this heritage, the college achieved a landmark milestone in 2011 by officially becoming London's first "All-Steinway School."
+This designation ensures that all modern teaching studios, recording complexes and performance venues are exclusively equipped with Steinway & Sons instruments.

+LCM Examinations

+A central pillar of the LCM's prestige is the London College of Music Examinations (LCME).
+Established in 1887, this global examination board is fully integrated into the institution and administers graded music examinations and diplomas across an international network of centres, anchoring the College's worldwide academic footprint.